+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to

+Performance outcomes Acceptable outcomes Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.
+Watercourses and drainage features (land resto ration and natural disaster preparation) PO4 Maintain vegetation associated with any watercourse or drainage feature to protect: (1) bank stability by protecting against bank erosion (2) water quality by filtering sediments, nutrients and other pollutants (3) aquatic habitat (4) terrestrial habitat. or where this is not reasonably possible, rehabilitate.
+AO4.1 Clearing does not occur: (1) within any watercourse or drainage feature, or (2) within the relevant distances stipulated in Table 2 from each defining bank of any watercourse or drainage feature.
+OR AO4.2 Clearing only occurs within any watercourse or drainage feature, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse or drainage feature where: (1) the clearing does not occur within 5 metres of the defining bank of any watercourse or drainage feature, or (2) the widths stipulated by Table 1 are not exceeded.
+OR AO4.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.
+Watercourses and drainage features (natural ch PO5 Maintain vegetation associated with any watercourse or drainage feature to protect: (1) bank stability by protecting against bank erosion (2) water quality by filtering sediments, nutrients and other pollutants (3) aquatic habitat (4) terrestrial habitat or where this is not reasonably possible, rehabilitate or maintain the current extent.
+A05.1 Clearing does not occur: (1) within any watercourse or drainage feature, or (2) within the relevant distances stipulated in Table 2 from each defining bank of any watercourse or drainage feature.
+OR A05.2 Clearing only occurs within any watercourse or drainage feature, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse or drainage feature where: (1) the clearing does not occur within 5 metres of the defining bank of any watercourse or drainage feature, or (2) the widths stipulated by Table 1 are not exceeded.
+OR A05.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.
+OR A05.4 Where it can be demonstrated that clearing cannot be reasonably avoided, and: (1) the extent of clearing has been reasonably minimised (2) the cleared area cannot be reasonably rehabilitated an environmental offset is provided for any significant residual impact from clearing of vegetation associated with a watercourse or drainage feature.
 Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.

-Watercourses and drainage features (land restoration and natural disaster preparation)

-PO4 Maintain vegetation associated with any watercourse or drainage feature to protect:

-(1) bank stability by protecting against bank

-- (1) within any watercourse or drainage feature, or - (2) within the relevant distances stipulated in Table 2 from each defining erosion or where this is not reasonably possible, rehabilitate.

-- (2) water quality by filtering sediments, nutrients and other pollutants

-- (3) aquatic habitat

-- (4) terrestrial habitat.

-bank of any watercourse or drainage feature.

-A04.2 Clearing only occurs within any watercourse or drainage feature, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse or drainage feature where:

-- (1) the clearing does not occur within 5 metres of the defining bank of any watercourse or drainage feature, or - (2) the widths stipulated by Table 1 are not exceeded.

-AO4.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.

-Watercourses and drainage features (natural channel diversion and contaminants removal)

-PO5 Maintain vegetation associated with any watercourse or drainage feature to protect:

-- (1) bank stability by protecting against bank erosion - (2) water quality by filtering sediments, nutrients and other pollutants - (3) aquatic habitat - (4) terrestrial habitat or where this is not reasonably possible, rehabilitate or maintain the current extent.

-- (1) within any watercourse or drainage feature, or - (2) within the relevant distances stipulated in Table 2 from each defining bank of any watercourse or drainage feature.

-AO5.2 Clearing only occurs within any watercourse or drainage feature, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse or drainage feature where:

-- (1) the clearing does not occur within 5 metres of the defining bank of any watercourse or drainage feature, or - (2) the widths stipulated by Table 1 are not exceeded.

-AO5.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, the cleared area is rehabilitated.

-A05.4 Where it can be demonstrated that clearing cannot be reasonably avoided, and:

-- (1) the extent of clearing has been reasonably minimised - (2) the cleared area cannot be reasonably rehabilitated an environmental offset is provided for any significant residual impact from clearing of vegetation associated with a watercourse or drainage feature.

-Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.

-Connectivity (land restoration and natural disaster preparation)
+Connectivity (land restoration and natural disaster preparation) PO6 In consideration of vegetation on the AO6.1 Clearing occurs in accordance with Table 3.

-PO6 In consideration of vegetation on the subject lot(s), and in the landscape adjacent to the subject lot(s), vegetation is retained that:
+$\textbf{PO6} \ \text{In consideration of} \ \underline{\textbf{vegetation}} \ \text{on the}$ subject lot(s), and in the landscape adjacent to